Skip to Content

 Koh Lipe is our favorite Thai island.
 It's our little hidden secret gem.
 We came for a few days and ended up staying for 2 weeks!
 It's a small island in the southwest, close to the Malaysian border.
 As it's quite remote and protracted to reach, it's not as busy as other Thai islands.
 But we found it to be very gay friendly and met many gay couples on vacation there.
 Sunrise Beach is the best beach to stay on the island as it has the clearest water and cleanest beach.
 It is surrounded by healthy coral, rich with life, ideal for snorkeling and scuba diving.
 Facing Koh Lipe is its remote larger neighbor, Koh Adang, just 10 minutes away by tailboat.
 We love going to Koh Adang as a day trip from Koh Lipe for snorkeling, jungle trekking and just chilling on its remote beaches.

-Gay Prides events in Thailand
+Gay Pride Events in Thailand

 Gay Pride events in Thailand aren't as big as the gay Circuit parties that take place during NYE and Songkran (see below for more about this).
 However, there are several that take place throughout the year that are worth checking out, which we set out here in chronological order: